Updated September 6th, 2023

 General Rules for All Divisions

-| COMPETITORS for ALL DIVISIONS |
+| REQUIREMENTS for ALL DIVISIONS |

 Please ensure your full understanding of the competition rules.
 Lack of understanding won’t exempt the competitor from fulfillment of the rules.

 All competitors must be 18 years of age or older for all divisions.